 Like its stablemates, the V-46 is an outboard-powered center console that utilizes the patented Michael Peters Yacht Design (MPYD) double-stepped hull.
 "We've been extremely pleased with the performance of the first three boats," says Design Manager David Wilson.
 "Our close collaboration with MPYD has continued, and we expect the same high level of performance in this boat."

 The V-46 was designed and engineered with a mounting structure molded into the vessel's resin-infused structural stringer grid for the installation of an available Seakeeper 6.
 "Like the infused stringer grid, all of the materials used in the 46 are analyzed for weight reduction, optimal performance and ultimately the best structure we can provide," says Lonni.
-The Seakeeper is accessed through a dedicated hatch on centerline forward of the lazarette, which is home to the custom-designed fuel management system and Hooker sea chest live well system.
-Both All hatches are equipped with heavy-duty gasketing that sits in recessed channels for a tight seal.
+The Seakeeper is accessed through a dedicated hatch on centerline forward of the lazarette, which is home to the Hooker sea chest live well system, fuel filters and various pumps, switches and manifolds (all with excellent accessibility).
+All hatches are equipped with heavy-duty gasketing that sits in recessed channels for a tight seal.

 The console, helm seating modules and the forward lounge are all elevated on a 7-inch-high platform, which maximizes visibility and allows for increased interior volume below.
 The console maintains the streamlined, clean design of the V Series, with its controls and information displays positioned for ease of access and viewing.
 An expansive recessed black acrylic helm panel can hold three electronics displays up to 22 inches each.
 A row of flush-mounted Bocatech switches (with backlit labeling) lines the lower dash.
 The engine controls and Zipwake interceptor trim control panel are positioned to starboard of the centerline helm pod (available in teak or faux teak) and Edson stainless steel wheel with power knob.
 Quick downward glances allow for regular performance checks via the high-definition engine monitor.
-The fuel management and Hooker sea chest systems can be controlled at the helm, as well.
-Fuel-tank selector switches and variable speed control knobs are located inside the port-side glove box.
-Four convenient stainless steel cupholders are nested neatly in the console.
+Convenient stainless steel cupholders are nested neatly in the console.